 Helpful links from Diana:

-- Diana’s Book: Finding Sufficiency: Breastfeeding with Insufficient Glandular Tissue
+- Finding Sufficiency: Breastfeeding with Insufficient Glandular Tissue, by Diana Cassar-Uhl

-- Breastfeeding and low supply: Common and surprising causes and solutions from PhD in Parenting
+- Breastfeeding and low supply: Common and surprising causes and solutions, PhD in Parenting

-- Hidden Hindrances to a Healthy Milk Supply by Becky Flora, BSed, IBCLC
+- Hidden Hindrances to a Healthy Milk Supply, Becky Flora, BSed, IBCLC

-- Increasing Low Milk Supply by Kelly Bonyata, BS, IBCLC
+- Increasing Low Milk Supply, Kelly Bonyata, BS, IBCLC

-- How does milk production work? by Kelly Bonyata, BS, IBCLC
+- How does milk production work?
+Kelly Bonyata, BS, IBCLC

-- The Breastfeeding Mother’s Guide to Making More Milk book by Diana West, IBCLC and Lisa Marasco, MA, IBCLC
+- The Breastfeeding Mother’s Guide to Making More Milk, by Diana West, IBCLC and Lisa Marasco, MA, IBCLC

 About Diana Cassar-Uhl

-Diana Cassar-Uhl, MPH, IBCLC is a first year doctoral student in maternal and child health with a research interest in infant and child nutrition.
-She has been helping breastfeeding families since 2005 as a La Leche League Leader, IBCLC, educator, author, and researcher.
+Diana Cassar-Uhl, MPH, IBCLC is a first year doctoral student in perinatal and child health with a research interest in infant and child nutrition.
+She has been helping bodyfeeding families since 2005 as a La Leche League leader, IBCLC, educator, author, and researcher.
 She blogs at DianaIBCLC.com and is the author of Finding Sufficiency: Breastfeeding With Insufficient Glandular Tissue (Praeclarus Press).
 Mother of three school-age children, Diana splits her time between her home in upstate New York and her academic and professional pursuits in the Washington, DC area.

 Learn more about Diana.